Jobhdez/JSlalg/README.md

 # classesJS
+This was a small exercise to learn JS

+# About
 I wrote some basic vector and matrix classes so I can learn to write comfortably in JavaScript.

 ## Progress